pjlangley/workspace/README.md

 git config user.name pjlangley
 ```

-_Override on a project basis as necessary._
+_Override on a project by project basis as necessary._

 ---